Both of my daughters were born in November and after the first few crazy weeks at home, I was ready to go outside and enjoy the fresh air.

 2. Dress properly for the weather

 Dress your little munchkin in a few layers.
 It is recommended for babies to wear one extra layer then us and a snowsuit above your child’s clothes will keep them warm.
+If this is your first winter with a baby, you can check our guide for Winter baby gear must-haves.

 3. Keep your baby warm in the stroller